Sunday January 3, 2010

 The sculpture of the woman shows her with a mirror held near her heart < HREF="chakra.html">chakra chichi she used as a tool of divination providing symbolic access to other realms.
 Mirror Scrying is found in many ancient cultures.

-He's the feathered creation serpent god with a water bucket ... or is it blood and bloodlines?
+He's the feathered creation serpent ... or is it blood and bloodlines?
 I have seen him posted as Viracocha, Quetzalcoatl, Kukulcan, and other roles played by the same god, but now it would seem his likeness goes to what is considered the Mother Culture of Mesoamerica ...
 The Olmec.

 Could the large Olmec heads represent consciousness?